Paint Correction And Restoring Scratched And Faded Car Paitwork

 Why Do I Need To Machine Polish Car Scratches Instead Of Hand Polish ?

-Most polishes manufactured today, although you can hand polish a car to a nice shine, when it comes to removing scratches or swirl marks by hand, becomes a rather arduous task.
+Although you can hand polish with most polishes manufactured today, when it comes to removing scratches or swirl marks by hand, it becomes a rather arduous task.

 If you want to do things the easy way on how to buff a car with a buffer, then you’d better gain some insight before taking it to your paint or leave it to professional detailers but machine buffing car paint will always be easier in terms of removing damage as fast as possible and not wearing out your shoulder